chesslablab/chess-data/README.md

     w played O-O-O
     Illegal move

-In this particular example we're printing the output and exiting the game if an illegal chess move is found.
+This particular example prints the output and exits the game if an illegal chess move is found.
 But obviously you can take a different approach, for example go into a loop till the player runs a valid move.

 Again, it is up to you how to process the moves accordingly -- ask the player to please try again, play a sound, exit the game or whatever thing you consider appropriate.
 The important thing is that PGN Chess understands chess rules, internally replicating the game being played on the board.